bazelbuild/starlark/spec.md

 so their hash values are derived from their identity.

-### Sequence types
+### Collection types

-Many Starlark data types represent a _sequence_ of values: lists and tuples are sequences of arbitrary values, and in many contexts dictionaries act like a sequence of their keys.
+Many Starlark data types represent a _collection_ of values: lists and tuples are collections of arbitrary values, and in many contexts dictionaries act like a collection of their keys.

-We can classify different kinds of sequence types based on the operations they support.
+We can classify different kinds of collection types based on the operations they support.

-* `Iterable`: an _iterable_ value lets us process each of its elements in a fixed order.
-  Examples: `dict`, `list`, `tuple`, `set`, but not `string` or `bytes`.
-* `Sequence`: a _sequence of known length_ lets us know how many elements it contains without processing them.
+* `Collection`: a data structure of a defined length that contains multiple elements.
+  Element membership can be tested using the `in` operator.
+  Elements can be processed in a `for` loop or comprehension.
-  Examples: `dict`, `list`, `tuple`, `set`, but not `string` or `bytes`.
+  Examples: `list`, `tuple`, `set`, `dict` (elements are keys), but not `string` or `bytes`.
-* `Indexable`: an _indexed_ type has a fixed length and provides efficient random access to its elements, which are identified by integer indices.
+* `Sequence`: a collection, where its elements that can be accessed with an integer index.
-  Examples: `string`, `bytes`, `tuple`, and `list`, but not `dict` or `set`.
+  Examples: `list`, `tuple`, `bytes`, but not `string`, `dict` or `set`.
-* `SetIndexable`: a _settable indexed type_ additionally allows us to modify the element at a given integer index.
-Example: `list`.
-* `Mapping`: a mapping is an association of keys to values.
+* `Mapping`: a collection of keys associated to values.
+Values are identified and indexed by keys, that are not necessarily an integer.
 Example: `dict`.

-Although all of Starlark's core data types for sequences implement at least the `Sequence` contract, it's possible for an an application that embeds the Starlark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract.

 Strings and bytes values are not iterable, though they do support the `len(s)` and `s[i]` operations.
 Starlark deviates from Python here to avoid a common